 Star Ratings If you are trying to use star ratings to separate awesome wedding officiants from good wedding officiants, you are likely going to run into issues.
 Most people will only interact with one wedding officiant in their entire lifetime, so the star rating is not based on how their particular wedding officiant compared to other wedding officiants they've had.
 What the star ratings really captures is the experience couples had and how they felt afterward about the service that was provided.
 So for the most part, five stars = good or passable.
 In this way, star ratings separate bad wedding officiants from good or better wedding officiants, but do little to help you find the cream of the crop.

 Reviews When reading reviews, look for specific details that give you insight as to how well a wedding officiant responds to their client's requests, integrates with other vendors and handles the unexpected.
 Look for things like, "she helped fix my boutonniere", "our photographer was impressed by how he positioned us when we signed the marriage license" or "when the wind noise really picked up he turned off the mic and did a great job projecting his voice so everyone could hear".
 These are all indicators that a wedding officiant is responsive, knowledgeable and willing to do whatever they can to make sure your wedding day is great.

 The number of reviews is an indicator of how much experience a wedding officiant has and how dedicated they are to their craft.
-A professional wedding pro should always be working to keep their reviews current and positive.
+A true wedding pro should always be working to keep their reviews current and positive.